 How Google My Business Makes Life Easier for Local Businesses

-Updating your hours for special occasions and holidays, for example, shows consumers the business is engaged and also delivers on the experience they expect, with accurate business information.
+Updating your hours for special occasions and holidays, for example, shows consumers the business stays engaged and also delivers on the experience they expect, with accurate business information.
 Google wants to go beyond just delivering basic business information like Name, Address and Phone Number (NAP) with rich content including photos, directions, integrated user generated content and more.

-New features in their most recent GMB updates included marking listings as permanently open or closed, enabling listings for download and latitude and longitude.
+New features in their most recent GMB updates included marking local listings as permanently open or closed, enabling listings for download and latitude and longitude.